PeddnadePradeep/kubelfow-ghcp/jupyterlab/README.md

 # Using Notebook Intelligence in JupyterLab Kubeflow

 ## Overview
 Notebook Intelligence is a JupyterLab extension that provides AI-powered code assistance and suggestions for notebooks.

 ## Features

 - AI-powered code completions
-- Smart code suggestions
 - Natural language to code conversion
-- Code explanation and documentation generation
+- Documentation generation
+- Agent

 ## Installation
 The extension is pre-installed in this JupyterLab environment with version 2.4.2.